Amazon KDP AI-Generated Content Policy 2026: Full Disclosure Guide

 Can Amazon detect AI-written content?

 Amazon uses automated systems and human review to identify potential AI content.
-While no detection system is 100% accurate, Amazon's tools have improved significantly in 2025-2026.
+While no detection system is 100% accurate, Amazon's tools have improved significantly in 2025 to 2026.
 Attempting to evade detection by paraphrasing or using "humanizer" tools is both risky and unnecessary: just disclose honestly.

 Do I need to disclose if I only used AI for the outline?

 No. Using AI to brainstorm ideas, create outlines, or research topics counts as AI-assisted, not AI-generated.
-As long as you wrote the actual book content yourself, you don't need to select the AI disclosure checkbox on KDP.
+As long as you wrote the actual book content yourself, you do not need to select the AI disclosure checkbox on KDP.

 Will disclosing AI content reduce my book's visibility on Amazon?